jakelheknight/google-maps-limited/README.md

 # google-maps-limited

 A limited use case of google maps with clickable markers.
-Great for your basic use case, should be got do go every where lit element is served.
+Great for your basic use cases, should be good to go every where lit element is served.

 ## Using google-maps-limited
 ### Before you start

 You will be needing your own api key from google.
-Since this key is passed as a parameter on the url you can't hid it so make sure you restrict it according to your use case.
+Since this key is passed as a parameter on the url you can't hide it so make sure you restrict it according to your use case.
 You can set up your own api key at [Googles Developer Console](https://console.developers.google.com/apis/).

 ### Getting the element on the page